One-eyed-warrior/PokeGAN/README.md

 [UPDATE] 11/5/24: too much noise on local gpu, 1000 epochs fail to generate anything even remotely comprehensible.
 I think previous results were the best ones yet.
 As you can see down below the Discriminator loss is high => It might be overpowering the generator due to which the generator fails over and over.

-Also, the Discriminator abnormally spikes at epochs 274 & 275, which basically dooms the remaining cycles for the Generator.
+Also, the Discriminator loss  abnormally spikes at epochs 274 & 275, which basically dooms the remaining cycles for the Generator.
 ![image](https://github.com/One-eyed-warrior/PokeGAN/assets/75874625/42e9e14a-0f62-41e4-81f0-6e4f320a9588)